Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 This microservice provides a domain-specific API & Model for service requests.

 The following class diagram shows the data model implemented by this Microservice.
-These classes and identifiers are inspired by FSM but can also be used for an ITS—in that case, handle ServiceRequest as Issue or Ticket.
+These classes and identifiers are inspired by FSM System but can also be perfectly used for an ITS, in that case, handle ServiceRequest as Issue or Ticket.

 ```mermaid
 classDiagram